shirlenator/website/README.md

 # website

-A super basic website written in noir.
+A super basic static website written in noir.
-A super basic website written in noir.
+A super basic static website written in noir.

 Redundancy..
 BAH!